-As part of the Group-wide cost reduction program, Deutsche Bank plans to implement its branch network optimization, deliver efficiencies through digitalization of processes and streamline the COO and infrastructure functions to reduce headcount and cost.
+As part of the Group-wide cost reduction program, Deutsche Bank plans to continue with its branch network optimization, deliver efficiencies through digitalization of processes and streamline the infrastructure functions to reduce headcount and cost.
 In parallel, Deutsche Bank plans to continue its investments in strengthening the control functions and the supporting infrastructure environment.